AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The second area in the source window is a text window on the right that displays the source files, with syntax highlighting.
 If you hold the pointer over a variable, GPS displays a tooltip showing the value of that variable.
-You can disable these automatic tooltips using the preferences menu.
+Disable these automatic tooltips using the preferences menu.

 See :ref:`Preferences Dialog <preferences_dialog>`.